LiteBIRD: Telescopes

 Crossed-Dragone telescope, and HFT has a 200 mm aperture on-axis refractor with two silicon lenses.
 The baseline design considers an array of 2,622 superconducting polarimetric detectors.
+The detectors will be jointly developed by Italy, United Kingdom and the Netherlands.
 The entire optical system will be cooled down to approximately 5 K to minimize the thermal emission, and the focal plane is cooled to 100 mK with a two-stage sub-Kelvin cooler.